Lab 2: Resilience - Retry, Circuit Breaking and Rate Limiting

 retries: The number of retries that should be attempted.
 In our scenario the request is tried to execute 5 times.

-statuses: The HTTP status codes that should be retried, in our sample only
+statuses: The HTTP status codes that should be retried, in our sample only 408 (REQUEST_TIMEOUT)

-requests to be retried.backoff: The configured exponential backoff for the retries.
-Retries are performed after a backoff interval of
+backoff: The configured exponential backoff for the retries.
+Retries are performed after a backoff interval of firstBackoff * (factor ^ n)

 , where n is the iteration.
 If maxBackoff is configured, the maximum backoff applied is limited to maxBackoff.
-If basedOnPreviousValue istrue
+If basedOnPreviousValue is true

-, the backoff is calculated by usingprevBackoff * factor
+, the backoff is calculated by using prevBackoff * factor

 .